manigandand/hfctl/README.md

 }
 ```

-## Review Criteria

-We expect that the assignment will not take more than 3 - 4 hours of work.
-In our judgement we rely on common sense
-and do not expect production ready code.
-We are rather instrested in your problem solving skills and command of the programming language that you chose.

-It worth mentioning that we will be testing your submission against different input data sets.

 **General criteria from most important to less important**:

 1. Functional and non-functional requirements are met.
 2. Prefer application efficiency over code organisation complexity.
 3. Code is readable and comprehensible.
 Setup instructions and run instructions are provided.
-4. Tests are showcased (_no need to cover everything_).
+4. Command of the programming language that you chose.
 5. Supporting notes on taken decisions and further clarifications are welcome.